lifeisstillgood/softwaremind/docs/conceptchapters/chunks/double_down_democracy.rst

 one thing to note is china making better strategic choices because the leo l of policy discussion in democracy is ... woeful

+Swardley - we have no idea what a real map of multi dmlimensional geography and technology will even look like - it's probably a game like engine